- Chaos Delegate

-Besides the sync feature, GitOps in Litmus provides a way of using Event-Driven Chaos Injection, where target resources(stateful sets, deployments, etc.) can be configured to automatically trigger chaos workflows with any changes in the resource spec.
+Besides the sync feature, GitOps in Litmus provides a way of using Event-Driven Chaos Injection, where target resources(stateful sets, deployments, etc.) can be configured to automatically trigger chaos scenarios with any changes in the resource spec.
 Currently, the event supported for chaos injection is resource image change, configuration change, change in replicas, and many more.

-The event-driven chaos injection allows Litmus to be integrated with traditional GitOps flow that involves automated deployment of applications or workloads, for example, you can now automatically trigger chaos workflows whenever a new release is created for your application and is deployed by a continuous delivery system.
+The event-driven chaos injection allows Litmus to be integrated with traditional GitOps flow that involves automated deployment of applications or workloads, for example, you can now automatically trigger chaos scenarios whenever a new release is created for your application and is deployed by a continuous delivery system.

 Event tracker is a policy-driven Kubernetes controller, where one can define N number of policies.
 It can track updates to statefulset, deployment, daemonset and it notifies the graphql server regarding the updates.

 In the above architecture, the Event-tracker pod tracks the Web App continuously, if any change occurs (for eg: App version changes from V1 to V2), it gets triggered and informs the graphql-server pod, the server will then try to look for the chaos scenario using

 workflow_id from the git repository.
 Once it gets the required chaos scenario, it will send it to the subscriber which is responsible for applying the chaos scenario into the target cluster.
 After the chaos scenario run is completed you can check the resiliency of your application.

 The event-tracker is not tracking all the applications, you need to annotate the particular application:

 litmuschaos.io/gitops=true, to enable the GitOps.